top of page

 Q) How does the closing take place and what do I need to bring?

 A) The closing takes place in the office of a Notario Publico, or the public notary.
 The Notario is a high standing lawyer with additional training who works on behalf of the Mexican Government.
 The Notario authenticates the seller’s right to sell the property, scrutinizes the history of the property for any irregularities, and investigates the deed through appropriate government offices to ensure it is clear and free of liens.
 Both parties need to present themselves at the Notario’s office for the closing.
 The buyers also need to sign paperwork prior to the closing to allow the Notario to verify their identity, collect the tax on their behalf, and send it to the Government.
 A lot of paperwork is necessary for a successful closing!
-The most service oriented Real Estate Agencies process it all on your behalf and present to the Notario.
+The most service oriented Real Estate Agencies process it all on your behalf and present it to the Notario.

 Q) Who selects the notary (Notario)?